virendrapratapsinghyadav/Amazon.in/README.md

-this is an Amazon front page clone build with CSS and HTML only.
+This is an Amazon front page clone build with HTML and CSS only.